seananderson/portfolio-review/ms.md

 # Abstract

-In the next 100 years, we face unprecedented losses of biodiversity, unparallelled rates of climatic change, and uncertainty about the ecological response to these conditions.
-Combined, these issues call for ways to communicate the problems and solutions, ways to measure our progress and compare systems, and ways to robustly prioritize conservation.
+In the next 100 years, we face unprecedented losses of biodiversity, rapid rates of climatic change, and uncertainty about the ecological response to these conditions.
+Combined, these issues call for ways to effectively communicate the issues and solutions, measure the benefits of biodiversity and compare systems, and robustly prioritize conservation.
 Recent work has proposed the ecological portfolio concept as one important solution.
-Here, we review this work and show how ecological portfolios have been used as *metaphors* for the benefit of biological diversity, *metrics* to compare the benefits of diversification across systems and through time, and *management tools* to make optimal conservation conservation decisions in the face of environmental uncertainty.
-We link ecological portfolios with existing ecological theory and demonstrate that the portfolio concept can unite many aspects of existing theory.
+Here, we review this work and show how ecological portfolios have been used as *metaphors* for the benefit of biological diversity, *metrics* to compare the benefits of diversification across systems and through time, and *management tools* to make optimal conservation decisions in the face of environmental uncertainty.
+We then link ecological portfolios with existing ecological theory and demonstrate that the portfolio concept can unite many aspects of existing theory.
 We highlight challenges posed by both imprecision in the metaphor and fundamental differences between financial and ecological data.
-We emphasize the tremendous opportunity to apply portfolio optimization to conservation planning and introduce how financial risk metrics could benefit ecology.
+Finally, we emphasize the tremendous opportunity to apply portfolio optimization to conservation planning and introduce how financial risk metrics could benefit ecology.
 We conclude by outlining key questions for ecological portfolio theory to address.

 \clearpage